 The Battles of Târgu Frumos took place in 1944.
 Apr 8–Jun 6, 1944.

-Who won the Battles of Târgu Frumos?
+What was the outcome of the Battles of Târgu Frumos?

 The Romania / Germany were victorious against the Soviet Union.